iv-project/IVio/simon/README.md

 From this we can derive a few ideas:
 - reduce the number of configuration points (best just having one)
 - reduce the amount of configuration parameters (best having perfect default parameters and not making them configurable ;-))
-- names for options, everything that is named, is much easier to use
+- names for options, everything that is named is much easier to use and remember